 6. Pastry Stars for slumber party.
 Use cookie cutters to make pastry stars and then add them to taco cups that you have cooked in a muffin tin.
 They make a great mood setter for a slumber party.
 See how to do them here.

-7. For a party platter.
+7. Using cookie cutters for a party platter.
 Use several different cookie cutters to cut both deli meats and cheeses into shapes.
 Then layer each shape on a platter.
 Would be a super idea for any themed party or even just cut them into football shapes for the upcoming Super bowl!

 If these ideas inspire you.
 Wilton has a huge set of cookie cutters with 101 different shapes.
 You can see them on Amazon. (affiliate link)